8fold/site-joshbruce.com/content/README.md

 ## Naming conventions

+The `.` (dot, period) is reserved for filenames and should not be used in folder names.

 The `_` (underscore) at the beginning of a file or folder name represents a draft.

 The `~` (tilde) at the beginning of a file or folder name represents a redirection.